domfarolino/modular-javascript/05_Modules_With_Webpack/README.md

 });
 ```

-The code in the example found in this folder utilizes both methods of webpack code splitting to make two separate bundles (not ideal...just doing this for demonstration), and when we trigger an async call by pressing the `<button>` element found in the `index.html` file, we are actually asynchronously fetching our two webpack bundles each containing data we write to the screen.
+The code in the example found in this folder utilizes both methods of webpack code-splitting to make two separate bundles (just for demonstration).
+When we trigger an async call by pressing the `<button>` element found in the `index.html` file.
+We asynchronously fetch our two webpack bundles both containing data we write to the screen.

 I suggest you checkout the webpack [documentation](https://webpack.github.io/docs/) for more thorough examples.